A statistic from the Ohio Department of Public Safety exhibits there were 290,216 auto accidents throughout Ohio in 2011.

 - Seat belt injuries

 If you have been injured in a car accident with a negligent driver, it is imperative to get medical attention as soon as possible following the accident.
 This will not only assure your injuries have been properly taken care of, but these medical documents can also be used in the court of law against these negligent individuals.

-Contact an Experienced Ohio Auto Accident Attorney
+Contact An Experienced Ohio Attorney

-At O’Connor, Acciani & Levy, our attorneys will work tirelessly to achieve the maximum compensation benefits you deserve from your injuries, losses, and damages.
+At O’Connor, Acciani & Levy, our Cincinnati personal injury attorneys will work tirelessly to achieve the maximum compensation benefits you deserve from your injuries, losses, and damages.
 Our attorneys have won millions in successful verdicts and settlements for our clients and will only charge you for our services if we recover for you.

 Being located in Columbus and Cincinnati, we have the ability to serve clients throughout the entire state of Ohio.

 Some of the areas locations we serve include:

 If you are interested in learning more about our law firm, our would like to schedule your free case consultation, we welcome you to contact us at (877) 288-3241 or complete the Free Case Evaluation form located on this page.
 It is completely free, confidential, and easy.